 Feedstock Characteristics: Consider the types of tires processed – passenger vs. truck tires, presence of steel belting, and contamination levels.
 Different designs handle various feedstock challenges effectively.

-Operationele overwegingen: Assess available space, power requirements, maintenance capabilities, and staffing resources.
+Operationele Overwegingen: Assess available space, power requirements, maintenance capabilities, and staffing resources.
 Modern systems offer varying levels of automation to match operational capabilities.

 Industry Applications and User Profiles